-Java is a general purpose programming language and used widely for web development, enterprise software development, Android apps development and much more.
-Read on if you are looking for best java books available out there in the wild that help you master the art of Java programming.
+Java is a general-purpose programming language and used widely for web development, enterprise software development, Android apps development and much more.
+Read on if you are looking for best java books available out there in the wild that helps you master the art of Java programming.

-The demand for java developers has never seen a down trend in the recent years and the job boards have always been busy with requirement of developers with expertise in core java, advanced java, J2EE, android development as well as other related technologies.
+The demand for java developers has never seen a downtrend in the recent years and the job boards have always been busy with the requirement of developers with expertise in core java, advanced java, J2EE, android development as well as other related technologies.

 The books have never failed to provide the needed information in the best way possible.
 When it comes to Java, there is no dearth of good java programming books out there in the wild that train you on fundamentals of programming in Java as well as provide step by step tutorials and instructions to develop projects of all scale and complexity.

 Having said that, it is important to find and follow the right set of books to speed up the learning process and to understand the depths of the language.

 What are the Best Books to Learn Java?

 The answer to this question is completely dependent on what you like, your final goal, current programming experience and the amount that you are willing to pay for the book.
 There are many free books and tutorials available online that can be referred to if you are looking forward to learning something very specific.
 If the goal is to understand the depths and breadths of java, then online tutorials will not work, and you need to get hold of one or more of the good java books.